Chart Color Schemes

 Dennington features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.0% of all households, including 36.4% couples with children, 24.7% couples without children, and 14.4% single parent families.
-Non-family households comprise the remaining 23.0%, with lone person households at 20.9% and group households at 2.4%.
-The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.
+Family households account for 77.0% of all households, including 36.4% couples with children, 24.7% couples without children, and 14.4% single parent families.
+Non-family households constitute the remaining 23.0%, with lone person households at 20.9% and group households comprising 2.4%.
+The median household size is 2.7 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households